saky-semicolon/Linux-Guide-2.0/README.md

 <img src="media/Linux Distribution.jpg">

-Linux Architecture and Components
+## Linux Architecture and Components

 The Linux architecture is highly modular and configurable, offering a high degree of customization and flexibility to users and developers.
 It is a layered structure comprising several components, including the kernel, system libraries, system calls, shell, applications, graphical user interface, and device drivers.

-Linux Installation and Setup: Practical
+## Linux Installation and Setup:

+*Practical*

-CLI Vs. GUI
+## CLI Vs. GUI

 GUI lets a user interact with the device/system with the help of graphical elements, like windows, menus, icons, etc. The CLI, on the other hand, lets a user interact with their device/system with the help of various commands.
 Some OS provide their users with only CLI, while some offer both CLI and GUI.

-UBUNTU
+## UBUNTU

 Ubuntu is a Linux distribution based on Debian and composed mostly of free and open-source software.
 Ubuntu is officially released in multiple editions: Desktop, Server, and Core for Internet of things devices and robots.

-Ubuntu Interface: Practical
+## UBUNTU Interface

+*Practical*

-Ubuntu Home, Settings, Appearance and other basic things: Practical
+## Ubuntu Home, Settings, Appearance and other basic things:

+*Practical*

-DOS / UBUNTU Command Line (Notes)
+## DOS / UBUNTU Command Line (Notes)

-Open the Terminal: Ctrl + Alt + T
+* Open the Terminal: Ctrl + Alt + T

-Directory: First see the shell
+**Directory:** First see the shell

     pwd: Present Working Directory

     ls: For List that means to watch the files and folders under the Folder

     ls -a: To watch also the hidden files and folders

     ls -l: To watch all the files and folders Info under the folder

     cd: Change Directory; Changing the Folder Path (cd_Folder)

     cd_Folder/Folder/Folder: If you know the folder path then you can go like this, Pressing Tab key will help you.

     cd /Folder: Going back to a specific folder

     cd .. : To go back one folder.

     mkdir_Folder: Make Directory; Creating a Folder.

     Touch_file.txt: To create a text file titled file.

     nano_file.txt: To open the text editor file and you can write there as well and the next thing you can do there is saving the file pressing Ctrl + Follow Instructions.

     cat file.txt : To show the saved file.

     vi file.txt : To open the saved file in different text editor.

     rm_File name : To remove or delete any file and folder.
 It is only possible when you are a root user.

     rm -rf * : To remove every file and folder under that folder.

     rmdir_Folder: To remove or delete the folder.

     mv_File_Folder : To move any file to another folder.
 For instance, mv Rahim,txt Fourth; mv Rahim.txt ../File name, to move any folder back.

     cp for Copy: Everything else is same.

     cd - : To see the path of the folder.

     exit : To exit from it.

     Ctrl + l : To go down.

     clear : To clear everything.

     del: To delete file or folder.

     ‘Up Arrow Key’ : To see the previous commands

     history: To see the whole history of using commands

     tree: to watch the whole folders and files.
 If command not found or installed in the system then install -

     sudo snap install tree: version 1.8.0+pkg

     sudo apt install tree: version 2.0.2-1

-Kernal
+**Kernal**

     uname: To see the Kernal Name.

     uname -r: To see the Kernal Type and Version

     uname -a: To see the whole configuration of the system.

     whoami: To see the Owner Name

-Sudo: Super User Do – Working with sudo requires the administrator or root user’s permission.
+**Sudo:** Super User Do – Working with sudo requires the administrator or root user’s permission.

     sudo su : Switch User, to see the user name.
 To see the root user name.

     sudo apt install ___ ; Here apt meaning the package manager.

     sudo snap install ___; Here snap meaning the package manager.

     Sudo apt  Meaning?

     Sudo apt update : To update the Package Manager(apt)

-Installing the compilers for programmers:
+**Installing the compilers for programmers:**

     SUDO Class

     sudo apt install update

     sudo apt update

     sudo apt install gcc: To install gcc compiler mainly for C, C ++ programming.

     gcc --version : To see the version of the gcc (GNU Compiler Collection)

     sudo apt install python3.11: To install Python compiler

     python3 : To start the IDE in Terminal.
 You can code in Terminal!

     Python3_file name.py: To run the program using the terminal in VS Code.

     python3  --version: To check the python version installed in your computer.

     sudo apt install jdk: jdk stands for Java Development kit.

     java --version: To check the Java version.

     sudo apt install default-jdk: To install JDK

     sudo apt install nodejs : JavaScript

     nodejs --version : JavaScript

     sudo apt install git : To install git

     git –version: To check git version.

-Others
+**Others**

     cal : To open the Calender ; sudo apt install ncal

     bc: for the calculator; 10+10 ; Ctrl + C to quit, Ctrl + Z to Exit

     curl google.com: To search anything; sudo snap install curl

     ping google.com; To check the IP Address

     Ctrl + c : to quit